 Superman goes up and down the spectrum, depending on series and writer.
 During the Silver Age, the "real" persona seemed to be Kal-El; Post Crisis, it's more Clark Kent.
 He's always "Clark" with his adopted parents, though.
 A key point in the plot of Kingdom Come is that Superman has begun to lose his humanity, becoming less "Clark" and more "Kal-El".

 One Bronze Age (i.e. after the Silver Age, but before the Crisis) story featured Superman getting infected by a Kryptonian disease.
-His hallucinations comprised two figures, similar to a Good Angel, Bad Angel, one of whom thought he should accept it because death comes to us all, while the other one insisted he had a duty to fight it off.
+The disease causes hallucinations comprised of two figures, similar to a Good Angel, Bad Angel, one of whom thought he should accept it because death comes to us all, while the other one insisted he had a duty to fight it off.
 The defeatist appeared as an empty suit with glasses hovering above it, and the fighter as an empty Superman costume.
 Both referred to him as "Kal" and to each other as "Clark" and "Superman".
 At the end he wakes up, insisting he invented both of them, and neither are real.

 In team-ups with Batman, it is generally accepted that Superman is the mask of Clark Kent whereas Bruce Wayne is the mask of Batman.
 The idea is that (implied or not, even true or not in the universe at the time) these relations reflect the divergent nature of the two.
 Bruce is a human that has grown to hate humanity and has symbolically abandoned it, embracing darkness.
-Clark Kent on the other hand is an alien that has largely embraced the ideas of humanity (in some continuities, he has gone so far as to embrace them for a lack of some moral in his Kryptonian heritage e.g. in Smallville, many Kryptonians believe him to be weak for caring for the weaker humans), and finds strength in the light.
+Clark Kent on the other hand is an alien that has largely embraced the ideas of humanity (in some continuities, he has gone so far as to embrace them for a lack of morality in his Kryptonian heritage e.g. in Smallville, many Kryptonians believe him to be weak for caring for the Puny Humans), and finds strength in the light.

 This aspect is probably best demonstrated in Lois and Clark when - during a phone conversation with his parents, they warn him that he's started talking about himself in third person.